The good news: it moves. The bad news: it’s The Dominators.

 Me: Oh, very funny.

-Toby explains to Frazer and Wendy that he has recently watched all the Patrick Troughton stories in order.
+Toby tells Frazer and Wendy he recently watched all the Patrick Troughton stories in order.
 He describes the experience as “hefty”.

 Sue: That’s one word you could use.

-On-screen, Cully is looking up Jamie’s skirt.
-The commentators descend into hysterics and cheap jibes about Jamie’s manhood.
+When Cully looks up Jamie’s skirt, the commentators make cheap jokes about Jamie’s manhood.

-Sue: Is this what I sound like during every episode?
+Sue: Is this what I sound like every episode?

 Sue: What did she just say?
-Ten episodes?!
+There’s a story with 10 episodes?!
 TEN EPISODES!?

 Sue: TEN EPISODES!!

-And then the commentators decide that people dismiss black and white film and television far too easily.
+The commentators lament the fact that people tend to dismiss black and white television programmes far too easily.

-Me: Although, to be fair, they do mention Some Like It Hot; you could definitely make a case for that.
+Me: Although, to be fair, they also mention Some Like It Hot, and you could definitely make a case for that.

-Sue: Is this the story where Patrick Troughton decided to quit?
-That would make a lot of sense.
+Sue: So is this when Patrick Troughton decided to quit?
+That would explain a lot, actually.

 Episode 5

-We revert back to the normal audio track for the final episode and we are treated to Rago and Tabo arguing again.
+We revert to the regular soundtrack for the final episode, and we’re immediately treated to Rago and Tabo arguing again.

-Nicol enters the room and she is flummoxed by the first line of dialogue that she hears.
+When Nicol accidentally returns to the living room, she’s flummoxed by the first line of dialogue she hears.

 Nicol: How are they going to destroy a subatomic elementary particle?